nshobayo/okta-SpringSAML/README.md

 2. **Downloading the Spring SAML Extension**

-	- Download the extension from  https://github.com/spring-projects/spring-security-saml
+	- Navagate to the extension using the URL: https://github.com/spring-projects/spring-security-saml

 	- Use 'git clone' to clone the repository locally